duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 - Chrome MV3 (Work in progress, not working yet.)
  1. Run `npm run dev-chrome-mv3`
  2. Load the extension in Chrome from the `build/chrome-mv3/dev` directory

+Note: Development builds of the extension have a few differences from the release builds and are more convenient to use during development:
+ - The background page/ServiceWorker has an `dbg` Object that provides access to some of the extension's internal configuration and other state.
+ - Click to Load placeholders are created with an open shadowRoot, instead of a closed shadowRoot.
+This allows the integration tests to click the placeholder's buttons reliably.
+ - `test=1` parameter is added to the uninstall URL and to requests for the extension configuration.

+#### Release builds

+- Release builds can be produced in much the same was as the development builds, but by using the `npm run release-chrome` and `npm run release-firefox` commands.
+- These builds are stored in the `build/chrome/release` and `build/firefox/release` directories respectively.

 ### Updating or testing config